 Visiting Professor of Law

 Brandt Goldstein’s work focuses on storytelling in law.
-His book Storming the Court (Scribner), a narrative account of the legal fight to shut down the American detention camp at Guantanamo in the early 1990s, was named one of the top ten nonfiction books of the year by Kirkus Reviews.
+His book Storming the Court, a narrative account of the legal fight to shut down the American detention camp at Guantanamo in the early 1990s, was named one of the top ten nonfiction books of the year by Kirkus Reviews in 2006.
 Storming the Court has been translated into Mandarin and Korean and was acquired by Warner Bros. for development as a motion picture.
-Goldstein is currently writing a law-related novel and a nonfiction book about a landmark human rights case filed against an American corporation operating in Burma.

-The recipient of a 2008 Ford Foundation grant to travel and speak in China, Goldstein has written about the law for the Wall Street Journal, the Washington Post, the Chicago Tribune, Huffington Post, and Slate, and on other topics for the New York Times Magazine and CNN and NBC television.
-He is the co-author of a teaching text, A Documentary Companion to Storming the Court (Aspen), and a legal parody, Me v.
-Everybody (Workman; co-authored with Dahlia Lithwick of Slate), and with Lithwick and others, he founded an online journal of legal commentary.
+The recipient of a 2008 Ford Foundation grant to travel and speak in China, Professor Goldstein has written about the law for The Wall Street Journal, the Washington Post, the Chicago Tribune, Huffington Post, and Slate, and on other topics for The New York Times Magazine and CNN and NBC television.
+He is the co-author of a teaching text, A Documentary Companion to Storming the Court, and a legal parody, Me v.
+Everybody, and he co-founded an online journal of legal commentary.
 He is also the co-writer of an animated film optioned by a Los Angeles-based production company.